marvin-hansen/bazel_rust_example/README.md

 * Builds proto bindings for gRPC with prost
 * Shares proto definitions between client and server
 * Applies compiler optimization & binary size reduction using pass-through options
-* Builds and tags OCI images docker-less (I wrote some custom macros to simplify these tasks)
+* Builds and tags OCI images docker-less (See below)
 * Cross compile example in the hello-cross crate.

-Publishing the container image to a container registry, however, is disabled until the target registry is configured.
-Please run `make release` to see details which config to update.

 ## Requirements